yubocheng/Rcollectlworkflow/README.md

 computing resources usage with R package `Rcollectl`.

 Suggested computing resources: 60 GB memory, 16 CPUs when parameter knitr\_eval set to TRUE to knit the vignette.
+FileId is the file id of loom file to analyze.
+Sample should be one of column names from manifest\_tibble, for example: donor\_organism.biomaterial\_core.biomaterial\_id, cell\_suspension.biomaterial\_core.biomaterial\_id, etc. Core is number of cores required for the vignette to knit, when using default value 0, `floor(parallel::detectCores()*.6)` is used as number of cores.

 Build docker image with files in inst/docker: